Junpei Gomikawa: Biography

 Gomikawa was born and raised in Dalian in colonial Manchuria, referring to himself as a "second generation Manchurian-Japanese".
 He enrolled in the Tokyo College of Commerce (today Hitotsubashi University) in 1933 but dropped out and entered the Tokyo University of Foreign Languages in 1936.
 In 1940, Gomikawa was arrested under suspicion of violating the Peace Preservation Law but nevertheless graduated and returned to Manchuria to take a job at the Anshan Ironworks Company, where he noted that the economic conditions were attractive for Japanese living in Manchuria, compared to Koreans, Chinese, and recent graduates living in Japan.
 He was eventually drafted in 1942.
 Gomikawa was a soldier in the Kwantung Army, a unit of the Imperial Japanese Army, stationed on the border of the Soviet Union and Manchukuo.
 Holding a below-officer rank, he survived a Soviet tank attack in which 154 men of his 158-person unit died.
-According to Kobayashi, Gomihawa had worked as a labor supervisor in a mine where he witnessed executions.
+According to Kobayashi, Gomikawa had worked as a labor supervisor in a mine where he witnessed executions.
 After surviving the Soviet offensive in August 1945, he returned to Japan in October 1947.